 , ependymopathies (pl)

-Disease of the thin epithelial membrane coating the ventricles (cavities) of the brain and the spinal cord canal ependyma (covering of internal and external surfaces of the body, including the lining of vessels and other small cavities): Ependymopathy is a disease of the chambers of the brain or spinal cord canals (tubes).
+A disease of the thin epithelial membrane coating the ventricles (cavities) of the brain and the spinal cord canal ependyma (covering of internal and external surfaces of the body, including the lining of vessels and other small cavities): Ependymopathy is a disorder of the chambers of the brain or spinal cord canals (tubes).

 malignant ependymoma (s) (noun)